84

 Strong Value

-The data highlights several strengths: strong earnings premium over high school graduates, a 80.2% graduation rate, manageable debt relative to earnings, high loan repayment success.
+What it has going for it: a strong earnings premium over high school graduates, its 80.2% graduation rate, manageable debt relative to earnings, high loan repayment success.

-Median debt of $19,509 against $63,742 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $19,509 against $63,742 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links